No Mayo Egg Salad with Dill Pickles and Yogurt

 What’s the best way to boil eggs for egg salad?

-For a foolproof method, follow my step-by-step guide to boil eggs using an electric kettle.
+For a foolproof method, follow my step-by-step guide to boil eggs in a kettle.

 If you prefer the classic stovetop method, bring a pot of salted water to a boil, carefully lower the eggs with a slotted spoon, and boil for 10 minutes.
 Immediately transfer the eggs to an ice bath to stop cooking and make peeling easier.